SJackson123/Climate-Data/README.md

 </div>

 ## Skills Learned
-- Accessing and using metadata attributes for intial exploration of the dataset.
+- Accessing and using metadata attributes for intial exploration of the dataset
-- Extracting data from a based on time, latitude and longitude.
+- Extracting data from a based on time, latitude and longitude from NetCDF files
-- Visualised change in precipitation over time.
+- Visualised change in precipitation over time in a gif